Students enrolled in the Environmental Education program must complete:

 EDCI 531 (3)

 Current Environmental Issues

 This course will develop the skills of critical thinking, self-discovery and problem solving, all essential to learning about and evaluating alternative points of view relative to both local and global environmental issues.
 Advocacy for a particular viewpoint or course of action is not considered in this course but, rather, learning about and investigating the environment in order to make informed decisions relative to each individual's role as a responsible steward of the Earth and its natural resources.
 Throughout the examination of environmental issues conducted in this course, close adherence to the fairness and accuracy recommendation of the North American Association's Environmental Education Guidelines for Excellence (1996, revised 2004) will be maintained.

 Teaching Environmental Education

-This course will focus on the systematic instruction of environmental education, taught through an age-appropriate, coherent sequence.
-The continued relevance of teaching and learning techniques originated in nature study and outdoor education - nature trails, wilderness education, and outdoor classrooms - will be examined through first-hand experiences.
+This course focuses on the systematic instruction of environmental education, taught through an age-appropriate, coherent sequence.
+The continued relevance of teaching and learning techniques originated in nature study and outdoor education ---nature trails, wilderness education, and outdoor classrooms --- are examined through first-hand experiences.
 The North American Association for Environmental Education's Guidelines for Excellence (1996, revised 2004) six key characteristics, used to guide the development or selection of comprehensive, high quality environmental education curricula, will be studied.
-At the completion of this course, participants will be prepared to deliver a balanced, comprehensive study of environmental education as well as encourage their students in seeking knowledge about the environment and in developing informed decisions regarding their role as a steward of the Earth.
-In addition, strategies that can be utilized in teaching environmental education across the curricula-including language arts, math, social studies and science - will be presented.
+In addition, strategies that can be utilized in teaching environmental education across the curricula --- including language arts, math, social studies and science --- are presented.

 EDCI 551 (3)